HiPo Registry

 The Website is hosted by RelAix Networks GmbH, located in Aachen, Germany.
 Server location: Germany.

 RelAix processes personal data as a processor on our behalf (Art.
-28 GDPR), in particular for infrastructure and hosting-related processing.
+28 GDPR).

 Legal basis: Art.
 6(1)(b) GDPR (service provision) and Art.
 6(1)(f) GDPR (secure operation).

-We use Cloudflare as a reverse proxy and Content Delivery Network (CDN) and for security measures such as bot protection / CAPTCHA during registration.
+We use services of Cloudflare, Inc. as reverse proxy and Content Delivery Network (CDN), and for security measures including the Cloudflare Turnstile bot protection on the sign-in, sign-up, and contact form pages.

-Depending on your interaction with the Website, Cloudflare may process IP address, request and connection metadata, device/browser information, security-related signals, and in some cases cookies required for security features (see Section 16).
+Depending on your interaction with the Website, Cloudflare may process: IP address, request and connection metadata, device/browser information, security-relevant signals (e.g., behavioural heuristics for bot detection), and strictly necessary cookies/local storage (see Section 17).

 Legal basis: Art.
-6(1)(f) GDPR (legitimate interest in security, abuse prevention, and efficient delivery).
+6(1)(f) GDPR (legitimate interest in security, abuse prevention, and efficient delivery); Section 25(2)(2) TDDDG for strictly necessary security storage on end-user devices.

-Because Cloudflare is a US provider, transfers to the USA cannot be ruled out (see Section 18).
-Cloudflare is certified under the EU–U.S. Data Privacy Framework and provides contractual safeguards (e.g., SCCs) for transfers as needed.
+Because Cloudflare is a US provider, transfers to the USA cannot be ruled out (see Section 20).
+Cloudflare is certified under the EU–U.S. Data Privacy Framework and provides additional contractual safeguards (Standard Contractual Clauses) for transfers.
+We have entered into a data processing agreement with Cloudflare.

 8. User accounts and registration